 To address this emerging need, the Hackettstown Livestock Auction Cooperative is in the process of seeking municipal approval to build an inspected slaughter facility to facilitate inspected slaughter for their customers so they can sell cuts of meat at retail.
+Facing strong resistance from the town they put the proposal on hold and are exploring with the County Commissioners and other private investors in building the facility elsewhere in the county.

 Another key to the success of New Jersey's livestock industry is education.
 This includes education for producers and consumers.
-In order to take advantage of New Jersey's robust retail marketplace for livestock products, producers must continue to offer high quality products and redouble their focus on marketing.
-With both comes consumer awareness on the relative quality of locally-produced livestock products.
-This education component includes: essential extension research, marketing support and a unified voice to carry-forward the industry's message.
+To take advantage of New Jersey's robust retail marketplace for livestock products, producers must continue to offer high quality products and redouble their focus on marketing.
+With both comes consumer awareness on the relative quality of locally produced livestock products.
+This education component includes essential extension research, marketing support and a unified voice to carry-forward the industry's message.